Ennis House: Development

 Little is known about the original owners, Charles and Mabel Ennis.
-Though some sources cite the Ennises as having operated a men's clothing store, they are also quoted as having been in the oil or iron industries.
-Charles and Mabel both came from the Midwest and were born in 1858 and 1863 respectively; after several years in Indianapolis and Pittsburgh, they had moved to Los Angeles by 1901, living in two modest houses before constructing their Los Feliz house.
+Though some sources cite them as having operated a men's clothing store, they are also quoted as having been in the oil or iron industries.
+Charles and Mabel both came from the Midwest and were born in 1858 and 1863, respectively; after several years in Indianapolis and Pittsburgh, they had moved to Los Angeles by 1901, living in two modest houses before constructing their Los Feliz house.
 After retiring from their firm c.
 1923, they bought two adjacent lots on Glendower Avenue.
 The Ennises commissioned Wright to design the house in the Mayan style, an architectural style they liked.
 Wright, who had used the textile-block system in his previous work, decided to experiment further with these blocks; for example, he offset the blocks and incorporated them into overhead ceiling beams.
 As he told the Ennises, "The final result is going to stand on that hill a hundred years or more", predicting that it would attract tourists from all over.
 The Ennis family received the blueprints on February 24, 1924, and quickly hired workers to clear the land.
-They also hired Frank's son Lloyd Wright as the construction supervisor.
+They also hired Frank's son, Lloyd Wright, as the construction supervisor.

 Two new-building permits, one each for the house and its garage, were issued on May 1, 1924.
 As with Wright's other Los Angeles houses, he was assisted by his son and by his apprentice Rudolph Schindler.
 The construction of the concrete textile blocks is detailed in a report that the Ennises commissioned from an engineering firm shortly after construction started.
 To create the blocks, workers mixed granite, sand, and gravel, and the resulting aggregate was then blended with Portland cement at a 4:1 ratio.
 The mixture was then blended with water and stirred until the mixture could stand up on its own.
 This material was then cast into aluminum molds, and the blocks were removed from the molds and kept moist for weeks.
 The garage wing was the first part of the house to be completed, followed by the main building.
 Workers built Charles Ennis's bedroom first and then proceeded westward toward the garage.
 In August 1924, Lloyd telegraphed his father to let him know that construction was being completed rapidly.
 Despite Lloyd's assurances, Wright felt that the project was proceeding slower than anticipated, blaming interference from the city government.
-The Ennis family were wealthy enough that they were able to weather the various delays in the building's construction.
+The Ennis family was wealthy enough that they were able to weather the various delays in the building's construction.